Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 15, 2019

-(AN) — Drought linked to global warming is a security threat to the African continent and Mediterranean region including Europe, U.N.
-Secretary-General António Guterres said on Wednesday.
+Drought linked to global warming is a security threat to the African continent and Mediterranean region including Europe, the U.N. chief said.

 An UNRWA school in Gaza (AN/ISM Palestine)